- Our convictions

-Urban congestion and cybersecurity: questions raised by the forecasted arrival of autonomous cars
+Urban congestion and cybersecurity: questions raised by the advent of autonomous vehicles

-Autonomous cars are often presented as new living spaces, bona fida personal bubbles for spending a pleasant moment, including in traffic jams.
-But they could also drive around empty, on a return trip or when travelling to park further away, for instance.
-Indicators such as these are giving rise to concerns that autosolism will rebound, or that ‘autonihilism’ (a car driving on its own) may even emerge!
+Autonomous cars are often presented as new living spaces, bona fida personal bubbles for spending a nice time, even in traffic jams.
+But they could also drive around empty, on a return trip, for instance, or when travelling to park further away.
+Such indicators are raising concerns that autosolism will rebound, or that ‘auto-nihilism’ (a car driving on its own) may even emerge!

-One thing is for sure: autonomous cars will only prove a means of easing congestion in cities if trips are shared.
+One thing is for sure: autonomous cars will only help ease congestion in cities if trips are shared!
 As such, it is questionable whether it would not be better to favour fleets rather than private cars.
-But if the two do co-exist, will we then see social separation between people with access to private autonomous cars, i.e. to their own bubble, and those without?
-What about regulation by local authorities that imposes sharing?
+But if the two do co-exist, will we then witness a social divide between people with access to private autonomous cars, i.e. to their very own personal bubble, and those without?
+What about regulation by local authorities that makes sharing compulsory?

 Another concern is the risk of piracy.
-Because in fact the autonomous car doesn’t quite live up to its name: it is hyper-connected and depends on data from its immediate surroundings (other vehicles, infrastructure).
-This is likewise the case for other types of so-called autonomous vehicles (drones, planes, ships).
+Because, in actual fact, autonomous vehicles don’t quite live up to their name: they are hyper-connected and depend on data coming from their immediate surroundings (other vehicles, infrastructure, control centre).

-Consequently, should we instead be talking about ‘driverless vehicles’?
-By the time they come to market, the infrastructure itself will be even more communicative: road signage, roads themselves, stations, ports, lighthouses, etc. will certainly play a major part in regulating the flow of autonomous vehicles.
+So, should we instead be talking about ‘driverless vehicles’?
+By the time they come to market, the infrastructure itself will be even more communicative: road signs, roads themselves, stations, ports, lighthouses, aerodromes, etc. will certainly play a major part in regulating the flow of autonomous vehicles.
 In this context, a hacking incident could have serious repercussions.
-Moreover, beyond the issue of autonomous cars, cybersecurity will itself represent a critical, 21st century issue in the field of mobility.
+Moreover, beyond the challenges posed by autonomous vehicles, cybersecurity is in itself a critical, 21st century issue for the field of mobility.

 Christophe Lienard and François Stephan

 Since it is connected, an autonomous vehicle is vulnerable to cyber attacks.
-Furthermore, the goals and consequences of these malicious acts could be serious: data theft, takeover of vehicle control, etc. Hence they represent a significant challenge for equipment manufacturers and start-ups who are working on every possible scenario.
+Furthermore, the goals and consequences of these malicious acts could be serious: data theft, takeover of vehicle control, etc. Equipment manufacturers and start-ups are working on every possible scenario.

 Autonomous shuttles for the first/last mile(s)